mario-areias/blog/content/page/presentations.md

 **My talks**

-- Talk presented at the DevSecOps meetup in Sydney (Aug/2018) https://slides.com/marioareias/left_the_right_direction/#/
+- Talk presented at the DevSecOps meetup in Sydney (Aug/2018) and AppSecDay (October/2018) https://slides.com/marioareias/left_the_right_direction/#/